Chad E. Blomberg

 Prior to law school, Chad was a marketing and public relations professional.
 In 2001, he was a crisis communications manager for a national market research firm and fielded calls from the New York Times after the firm's office, located in the World Trade Center, was evacuated.
-Now, Chad teaches public relations law at the University of Central Missouri and regularly draws upon his marketing and communications background when advising clients.
+Since 2017, Chad has served as an Adjunct Professor at the University of Central Missouri where he developed and teaches courses in communications law.
+Chad regularly draws upon this experience and his marketing and communications background when advising clients.
 Using clear writing and persuasive storytelling, Chad defends his clients in high-profile cases and works to discredit allegations designed to make them the subject of media scrutiny.

 Chad's legal practice has recently focused on defending national retail and hospitality operations, travel centers, product manufacturers and religious organizations against a variety of personal injury claims, ranging from basic slip-and-falls to complex, high-profile, death and sexual assault cases.
 He also has several years of experience defending agricultural and mining interests against claims brought by neighboring landowners and government entities.
 Chad also regularly serves clients at the appellate level in both traditional appeals and extraordinary writs.

 His major legal representation includes: